Lemon Poppy Seed Cake

 For the Cake

-• Preheat oven to 350 degrees.
+• Preheat the oven to 350°F (177°C).
 Line the bottom of three 8 or 9-inch pans with parchment paper.

 • In the bowl of a stand mixer, beat the butter and 1 cup of the sugar on medium-high speed until light and fluffy, about 5 minutes.
-In a medium bowl, whisk together the flour, poppy seeds, baking sodam and salt; set aside.
+In a medium bowl, whisk together the flour, poppy seeds, baking soda, and salt; set aside.

-• In a clean mixing bowl, with a whisk attachment, whip egg whites and remaining cup of sugar until they reach stiff peaks.
-Fold the meringue into batter until just combined.
+• In a clean mixing bowl, with a whisk attachment, whip the egg whites and remaining cup of sugar until they reach stiff peaks.
+Fold the meringue into the cake batter until just combined.
 Divide the batter evenly among the three prepared pans.
-Place the two pans into the oven and bake for 20-25 minutes or until the tops are golden brown and spring back when touched.
+Place two pans into the oven and bake for 20-25 minutes or until the tops are golden brown and spring back when touched.
 DO NOT OVER-BAKE.
 Bake the final cake layer.
-Allow the cakes to cool in the pans for 15 minutes, then invert onto wire racks.
+Allow the cakes to cool in the pans for 15 minutes, then invert them onto wire racks.

 To Assemble the Cake

-• Garnish with slices of meyer lemon, poppy seeds and sprigs of fresh mint, if desired.
+• Garnish with slices of Meyer lemon, poppy seeds, and sprigs of fresh mint, if desired.
 Place in the refrigerator to chill for 30 minutes to 1 hour before slicing and serving.

 NOTES

--I used meyer lemons instead of regular lemons for this recipe, because I love the sweetness they add.
+-I used Meyer lemons instead of regular lemons for this recipe because I love the sweetness they add.
 However, regular lemons can be used.

 Nutrition

-Serving: 14serving | Calories: 533kcal | Carbohydrates: 64g | Protein: 9g | Fat: 27g | Saturated Fat: 16g | Cholesterol: 236mg | Sodium: 279mg | Potassium: 143mg | Fiber: 1g | Sugar: 45g | Vitamin A: 940IU | Vitamin C: 7mg | Calcium: 96mg | Iron: 2mg
+Serving: 14serving | Calories: 535kcal | Carbohydrates: 64g | Protein: 9g | Fat: 28g | Saturated Fat: 16g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 8g | Trans Fat: 1g | Cholesterol: 240mg | Sodium: 274mg | Potassium: 152mg | Fiber: 1g | Sugar: 46g | Vitamin A: 952IU | Vitamin C: 7mg | Calcium: 111mg | Iron: 2mg

 Want more inspiration?